Wiki · Concept · Last reviewed June 15, 2026

 Bottlenecks and Supply Chain

 It also creates a new dependency stack.
-AI photonics requires switch vendors, photonic integrated circuits, electronic integrated circuits, advanced packaging, OSAT partners, fiber and connector suppliers, optics specialists, foundry processes, and system software that can use the links well.
+AI photonics requires switch vendors, photonic integrated circuits, electronic integrated circuits, advanced packaging, OSAT partners, fiber and connector suppliers, optics specialists, foundry processes, test equipment, firmware, and system software that can use the links well.
 The political economy of AI infrastructure therefore widens from chips and power into optical supply chains.

 Central Tensions